jtbdevelopment/e-eye-o/E-EYE-O_RIAVaadin/resources/VAADIN/themes/eeyeo/icons/README.txt

 ------------------
-delete, no, power_off, power_on, yes PNG files - sourced from http://prothemedesign.com/circular-icons/
+delete, edit, no, power_off, power_on, yes PNG files - sourced from http://prothemedesign.com/circular-icons/
 Text as of 5/12/2013
 "Circular Icon Set - Free!"
 A themed collection of 100+ 16×16 icons in alpha PNG format.